-To keep large leaves out of your gutter, you’ll want a product like the Amerimax Hoover Dam Gutter Guard.
-These guards have a unique, dam-like design that features several ridges, helping to keep water flowing into the gutter during heavy rainfall, and allowing accumulated leaves to dry up and blow away.
-They fit on most 4-, 5-, and 6-inch K-style gutters.
+To keep large leaves out of your gutter, consider the Amerimax Hoover Dam Gutter Guard.
+This guard has a unique, dam-like design that features several ridges, helping to keep water flowing into the gutter during heavy rainfall and allowing accumulated leaves to dry up and blow away.
+These guards fit most 4-, 5-, and 6-inch K-style gutters.

 Each of these panels is 3 feet long and around 7 inches wide, and they’re made from powder-coated steel for longevity.
 You can easily install them yourself, if desired—simply slide the guard under the first row of shingles, then screw the panel to the front lip of the gutter with self-tapping screws.
 The guards come with a 15-year warranty, and they’re a great option for homes that get a large number of leaves.

 Style: Screen | Material: Powder-coated steel | Dimensions: 36 x 7 inches

 Best for Pine Needles

 Amerimax Snap-In Gutter Guard

 Filter helps block fine debris

 Can sag or warp over time

 Thin pine needles can slip through many mesh gutter guards, but the Amerimax Snap-In Gutter Filter contains a filter that prevents these needles and other small pieces of debris from ending up in your gutters.
 Crafted from PVC, the snap-on guards come in 3-foot panels that should fit most K-style gutters.